How to Clone VM on VMware ESXi with or without vCenter

 Steps to clone ESXi VM via AOMEI Cyber Backup

-2. Click Create New Task in backup task page, and do as following:
+Step 2.
+Click Create New Task on the backup task page, and do as follows:

 It also offers daily, weekly, monthly (by date), and monthly (by week) for backup period.
 You can combine these features to create a flexible backup task according to your need.

-5. Click “” right on the task and select Restore to configure the basic information, and select the backup content you want to restore.
+Step 5.
+Click “…” right on the task and select Restore to configure the basic information, and select the backup content you want to restore.

-6. Then you will be given the following options of restore target:
+Step 6.
+Then you will be given the following options for restoring target:

 Restore to original location: It will restore the VM to the original location and replace the original VM.

-Restore to new location: it will create an idential new VM from the backup to the same or another datastore/host.
+Restore to new location: it will create an identical new VM from the backup to the same or another datastore/host.

 Here you should choose Restore to new location to achieve VM cloning.
 Then specify the target host or datastore, and name the cloned new VM.
 You can also configure the number of RAM space and virtual processors.

-When it's done, you've clone your VMware ESXi VM succesfully.
-You can run the target VM to see if all your data stay intact.
+When it's done, you've cloned your VMware ESXi VM successfully.
+You can run the target VM to see if all your data stays intact.

 Summary

 Cloning may be convenient to create an exact copy of the VM, especially when you operate VMware ESXi clone VM with vCenter Server.
-But if you want to back up multiple virtual machines at the same time, performing clone using built-in feature only allows you to back up one virtual machine once.
-So, a professional software is necessary and high-efficient.
+But if you want to back up multiple virtual machines at the same time, performing clone using a built-in feature only allows you to back up one virtual machine once.
+So, professional software is necessary and highly efficient.

 In this article, I introduced how to clone a VM in VMware vSphere, with or without vCenter Server.
 Besides cloning, you can also back up VM to another datastore for data protection.